AmericaSCORESBayArea/scoreslabs/contributing.md

 ![scoreslabs](images/ScoresLabs_logo_v3@0.25x.png)
 ## Before you Begin
 Before you dive in, pay a visit to http://americascoresbayarea.org and http://americascores.org and see who your work will be helping, directly or indirectly.
-## Review the active repos under https://github.com/AmericaSCORESBayArea
+## Review the active projects on [scoreslabs/Projects](https://github.com/AmericaSCORESBayArea/scoreslabs/blob/main/projects.md)
 ## Visit the Github Code of Conduct
 https://github.com/github/docs/blob/main/CODE_OF_CONDUCT.md
 We subscribe to the Github Code of Conduct and enforce its rules in this Org.